FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Room.md

 **Display Output:**

-Allows to display another room or setup modules.
+Allows to display the nebula of a difference setup module, connected to this room.
 This is useful if you want to see the decoding of an ambisonic stream inside an ambisonic room for example.

 **Background color:**